 A new millennium brought with it the realization that Buffalo’s Jewish Community was shrinking and that a plan needed to be established to make the JCC sustainable.
 A vote by the Board of Trustees to close the Benderson Family Building and restructure the agency was reversed shortly after it was taken.
 The Benderson and Gellman families, along with a group of donors, devised a plan to strengthen the agency through consolidation, right-sizing, and strategic planning.
 Both buildings were substantially renovated over a five-year period ending in 2012.

 The Early Childhood program was dramatically expanded at the Holland Family Building as was our Kids’ Place After-School program.
 The Benderson Family Building was reduced in size, Camp Lakeland was sold and the Elma Camp Centerland property was sold.
 Camp Centerland was moved to Getzville in 2013 on land adjacent to the JCC, behind the Weinberg Campus.

 By 2013 more than 1,000 people pass through the doors daily at each facility following an almost doubling of membership.
 Changing demographics have led the JCC to be inclusive of people of many religions and cultures.
 Our JCC is a welcoming institution with a bright and diverse future, cognizant of the Jewish values and roots which contribute to our success.
-It is the responsibility of every staff member to insure that a spirit of friendly service, meaningful programming and hope for a continued strong future permeate the air.
+It is the responsibility of every staff member to ensure that a spirit of friendly service, meaningful programming, and hope for a continued strong future permeates the air.